Section 4 of the Sultanstrail runs from Belgrade to Sofia and is 558 km long.

 Sofia Airport (IATA code: SOF) is located 5 km east of the city centre.
 The airport has two terminals, connected by a free shuttle bus.

 Next to Terminal 2 is the final stop of Metro Line 1 a fast connection to the city centre.
 Travel time ca. 18 minutes.
 Price 1.60 LEV, tickets from the ticket machine at the station.

 Two bus lines, 84 and 184, also connect both terminals to Sofia University at the east side of the city centre.
 Travel time 35-45 minutes.
 Price 1.60 LEV, tickets from the ticket machine on the bus.
 See www.sofia-airport.bg

 For city-transport see www.eway.bg or download the EasyWay public transport App

 The Map below shows the Trail on Open Street Map.

 Click on “Fullscreen” to get a full view.

 The container-icon may be used to show and browse through more map-layers.

 Book with our partner here, and we will earn a small commission.

-The Sultans Trail Digital Information Package contains all GPS-tracks, the full POI-list and addresses of accommodations and more…
+Get the Sultans Trail Digital Information Package, with all GPS-tracks, the full POI-list and addresses of accommodations and more…